jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 Otherwise, if it has `default-target` set but not `targets`, it will be built for only that target.
 Otherwise, it will be built [as currently documented on docs.rs][docs.rs metadata].

-This change has [already been implemented][implementation PR] and is awaiting review.
-It is a very small change in terms of code, due in large part to earlier PRs [building the default target only once][remove-duplicate-default], allowing maintainers to [opt-in to only building the default target][opt-in single target], and allowing maintainers to [opt-in to building targets other than the defaults][non-tier-one-targets].

 ## Background: Why do crates fail to build when cross-compiled?

 1. The most common reason by far is that they have native C dependencies.